 How can drinks be ordered, and are any locations excluded?

 Certain bars or events during the cruise may be excluded from drinks packages.
-For example, a drinks package will not typically cover a special mixology event or other unique tasting opportunity, and visits to private islands or drinks in a stateroom’s minibar may not be covered under the package fee.
+For example, a drinks package will not typically cover a special mixology event or another unique tasting opportunity, and visits to private islands or drinks in a stateroom’s minibar may not be covered under the package fee.
 Room service drinks might also be different than packages.

 Are additional discounts offered with the package?